Jammyzx1/Hermes/README.md

 main-Hermes.f90
 ---------------
-This file is main control file it requests the input file form the user (usually named input.hermes) and reads the options.
+This file is main control file it requests the input file from the user (usually named input.hermes) and reads the options.
 Having read the options the correct task is selected and appropriate arguments read before calling the main subroutine related to that task